wintechis/ReversingRmlToCsv/README.md

 ### RDF to CSV Converter

-A GUI application for converting RDF and RML files into CSV format.
+An application is designed to process and transform RDF (Resource Description Framework) and RML (RDF Mapping Language) files into CSV format.

 ---